Grenfell

 The level of residential development activity in Grenfell is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers, Grenfell has received around 5 dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25, approximately 25 homes were approved, with none yet in FY26.
-Despite population decline, housing supply has been adequate relative to demand, maintaining a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Grenfell has experienced approximately five dwellings receiving development approval each year.
+Around 25 homes have been approved over the past five financial years, from FY-21 to FY-25, with one additional approval in FY-26 so far.
+Despite population decline in recent years, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-New properties are constructed at an average cost of $540,000, indicating focus on the premium market.
-Commercial approvals this year totalled $520,000, suggesting minimal commercial development activity.
-Compared to Rest of NSW, Grenfell has about 69% of building activity per person and ranks in the 21st percentile nationally, resulting in relatively constrained buyer choice favouring existing dwellings.
-Recent developments have been entirely detached dwellings, preserving the area's traditional low-density character with a focus on family homes.
+New properties are constructed at an average value of $540,000, suggesting developers focus on the premium market with high-end developments.
+Commercial approvals have reached $520,000 this financial year, indicating minimal commercial development activity.
+Compared to Rest of NSW, Grenfell records about 68% of building activity per person and ranks among the 23rd percentile nationally, leading to relatively constrained buyer choice and supporting interest in existing dwellings.
+This is lower than the national average, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development